Charles, Duke of Vendôme: National defence

 The elements of the gendarmerie that had not accompanied the king over the Alps were assembled.
 Alençon, who had survived the slaughter at Pavia, then returned with what was left of the army of Italy in a pitiful state.
 A few thousand men were allocated to the maréchal de Lautrec to hold the line at the Alps.
-Other sensitive areas (Bourgogne, Champagne, Picardie, Lyon) were bolstered.
+Other sensitive areas (Burgundy, Champagne, Picardy, Lyon) were bolstered.
 The latter became the most defended city in the kingdom.
 Elsewhere on the frontier local initiative was looked to.
 Alençon himself would die of illness on 11 April, thereby making Vendôme the premier prince du sang.
 Much to the considerable fury of Vendôme, Duprat and Louise had convinced the childless prince to establish as his heir, the king's second son, the duc d'Orléans, rather than his sister, to whom Vendôme was married.
 Though his brother, Saint-Pol had escaped from his captivity after Pavia, he was too wounded to support Vendôme in this dispute, leaving the prince powerless to impose himself.

 Vendôme requested Andrea Doria, the général du galères du roi (general of the king's galleys) and La Fayette the vice-amiral (vice-admiral) to facilitate the return of the army of the duke of Albany which was in the Papal States.
 This force would then reinforce the domestic French forces.
 Albany would thus join the band of Vendôme, Lautrec and Guise as a principal defender of the kingdom.

 The poverty of the state forced efficiencies.
 The compagnies of French captains were reduced in size, sometimes by up to a third.
 Concurrently ransom money was advanced to free captives in Italy.

-In May, bands of Lutheran peasants from the Empire invaded Bourgogne, imagining they would find a kingdom in total chaos.
+In May, bands of Lutheran peasants from the Empire invaded Burgundy, imagining they would find a kingdom in total chaos.
 They were brutally crushed by the duc de Lorraine, the comte de Guise and the comte de Vaudémont.